datawhores/empuploader/README.md

 > - This information is frequently changing depending on the upload
 > - placeholders allow you to dynamically alter your upload description while allowing for the use of templates
 ### Adding place holders
-> - Before the template can be used succefully used you will need to put in the placeholders {cover} {title} {thumbs} {tags} {desc} are the main ones,
+> - Before the template can be used succefully used you will need to put in the placeholders {cover} {title} {thumbs} {tags} {desc} are the main ones
-> - See below in other sections for more advanceed ones
+> - See below in other sections for more advanced ones
 > - Note: placeholders include the brackets on the left and right side.
 They are also case sensitive all lower case
 > - Each of these can be put in the template as many or as little times as you want.
 > - So for example if a template has a spot where maybe it says *** screens *** you could replace it so it says {images}